-- Find a PCP
+- Find a PCP.

-- Schedule an appointment with your PCP
+- Schedule an appointment with your PCP.

-- Get health education and coaching
+- Get health education and coaching.

-- Complete a PCSP
+- Complete a PCSP.

-- Coordinate with other healthcare providers for diagnostics, ambulatory care, and hospital services - Get help with social determinants of health, such as access to healthy food and exercise - Do activities focused on the health of you and your community, including outreach and patient panel management - Coordinate community-based management of medication therapy - File grievances and appeals - Get interpretation services - Find a doctor or specialist - Report a potential fraud issue - Get a copy of member materials, including materials in another language or format - Schedule transportation services - Create plans for behavioral health treatment, nutrition, housing, work, justice system-related issues, or child welfare
+- Coordinate with other healthcare providers for diagnostics, ambulatory care, and hospital services. - Get help with social determinants of health, such as access to healthy food and exercise. - Do activities focused on the health of you and your community, including outreach and patient panel management. - Coordinate community-based management of medication therapy. - File grievances and appeals. - Get interpretation services for meetings set up by Arkansas Total Care. - Find a doctor or specialist. - Report a potential fraud issue. - Get a copy of member materials, including materials in another language or format. - Assist with scheduling transportation services.